-StreamShark.io has a flexible web based 360 live and on-demand video player that enables a “Responsive VR” experience no matter what device you are watching - a VR headset is optional!
+StreamShark.io has a flexible web based 360 live and on-demand video player that enables a “Responsive VR” experience no matter what device you are watching - a VR Head-mounted display (HMD) is optional!
+We support a number of different 360 video formats including:

-There are various ways (or modes) right now to play back live 360 content:
+There are various ways (or modes) right now to play back live and on demand 360 content:

 The most straight forward way to play back live 360 content is via a standard browser on a Desktop.
-StreamShark hosted 360 live streams can be played back on modern browsers such as Chrome (recommended) and Firefox (PC/Mac), and Microsoft Edge (PC).
+StreamShark hosted 360 live streams can be played back on modern browsers such as Chrome and Firefox (PC/Mac), and Microsoft Edge (PC).
 Safari is not supported.
 Simply open a StreamShark hosted page or embedded player, and you can pan around in 360 degrees with your mouse by clicking and dragging across the player canvas.
+360 Streams up to 4K are supported.

 When prompted you can place your device in your Google Cardboard.